palantus/entitystorage/README.md

 ## Stepping through relations

-Relations can be steeped through using .related:
+Relations can be stepped through using .related:

 ```javascript
 let a = new Assignment("01234", "New assignment", "R55");